Your Love of Money vs. The Love of Your Life

 Be no stranger to hard work, hard work builds character, but do not allow yourself to be a slave of money until you die.
 People first, then money, then things.

 Please remember to enjoy yourself, to stop and smell the flowers, to pick up your guitar once and a while, to imagine and create, most importantly, to make time.
 Money is simply a tool.
-Make time for people, for the ones you love and for the ones you have yet to know.
+It’s not about money vs love, it’s about making time for people, for the ones you love and for the ones you have yet to know.
 People first, always.